THE FALL OF DON JUAN

 Witness rises.
 He and Natalie stand facing each other.

 NATALIE.
 (Holding Witness's hand.)
-No, it's not a game.
+This is not a game.

 MICHAEL.
 You want to marry - him?

 MICHAEL.
 (Takes a few threatening steps towards Witness, who remains calm.)
 I wanted to teach you a lesson the moment I saw you.
-It's not too late.
+It's not too late still.

 NATALIE.
-Michael, some problems can't be solved with your fists.
+Michael, some problems can not be solved with your fists.

 MICHAEL.
 We'll see.